 Marijuana Products: Marijuana and its products unless otherwise indicated.
-These include products that have been manufactured and contain marijuana or an extract from marijuana or marijuana or an extract from marijuana or marijuana and products composed of marijuana and other ingredients that are intended for use or consumption, including edible products, beverages, topical products, ointments, oils and tinctures.
+These include products that have been manufactured and contain marijuana or an extract from marijuana or marijuana or an extract from marijuana or marijuana, including concentrated forms of marijuana and products composed of marijuana and other ingredients that are intended for use or consumption, including edible products, beverages, topical products, ointments, oils and tinctures.